markwisdomreeves/full-stack-Keeping-Records-project/README.md

 ### This is a Full Stack Records Keeping Application.
 #### This Application allows you to Create, Read, Update and Delete a record from the mongodb Database.

-#### This is a Full Stack Application that was built with React.js, Node.js, Express.js, Redux and Mongodb.
+#### This is a Full Stack EVENTS AND RECODRDS KEEPING Application that was built with React.js, Node.js, Express.js, Redux and Mongodb.
-#### I have learned a lot of new skills from building this project.
+#### TO BUILD AND COMPLETE THIS PROJECT, IT TOKE ME THREE WEEKS TO BUILD THIS PROJECT AND IT HAS HELPED ME TO DO A LOT OF RESOURSES ON THE INTERNET.
+IT HAS HELPED ME TO LEARNED A LOT A GREAT IDEAS IN BUILDING A MERN STACK PROJECT.

 #### TO RUN THE PROJECT: First, go into the parent folder of the project and then run npm install.
 This command will install all the dependences and dev dependences for the backend.
 #### NEXT, in the parent folder, enter into the client folder and run npm install.
 This will install all dependences and dev dependences for the for the frontend or client.